karthiksec/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

-/* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: swathi.s RegisterNumber:212223040219
+Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-*/

 ## Full_adder